raffli0/raffli0/README.md

 - 🔧 Cooking up Android apps in **Kotlin** & **Java**
 - 🔥 Dabble in Firebase like it's second nature
-- 🎮 Building some sus party games (Spyfall-style... shhh 🤫)
+- 🎮 Building some sus party games Spyfall-style... shii
 - 🧠 Learning how to make my code less mid

 ## 🌐 What I Mess With